OpenConext/OpenConext-monitoring-tests/README.md

 - Perform VOOT call with non-existent person urn and verify empty list of groups
 - Perform VOOT call to fetch the groups for the person urn configured in monitor.properties and ensure the result is not empty

+PDP
+---
+- Perform pdp policy request with a valid spEntityId and idpEntityId

 Installation
 ============
 Running the application requires a Java 7 VM